Dr Callum Shakespeare

 Research interests

 The ocean is a sea of internal gravity waves.
 Similar to the gravity waves that propagate over the ocean surface and break along our coastlines, internal waves propagate great distances through the ocean interior.
 These waves are generated at the ocean surface and the seafloor by a variety of mechanisms.
 As the waves propagate, they interact with the ocean currents, jets and eddies.
 These interactions often involve an exchange of energy either to the internal waves (amplifying them) or away from the waves (weakening them).
 The location and direction of these energy exchanges tell us about the pathways by which energy moves through the ocean system from the very largest scales where it is injected by tides and winds, to the very smallest scales where it is dissipated as heat.
-A general introduction to internal waves can be found in my Physics Today article here (or here).
+A general introduction to internal waves can be found in my Physics Today article here.

 Internal waves and coral

 Can the mixing driven by internal waves create localised refuges for coral as the climate warms?
 Myself -- and collaborators at the National Centre for Atmospheric Research in the USA -- have been looking at this problem using high resolution numerical modelling of the Indonesian seas.
 Our results are consistent with observations showing healthier corals in coastal regions exposed to internal waves and tides (Schmidt et al, 2016).Thus, internal waves may provide a mechanism to create localised refuges for coral as the climate warms, since coral in these refuges will experience reduced heat stress and bleaching.
+See our paper in the Journal Geophysical Research: Oceans.

 Lagrangian Filtering

 Quantifying the interactions of internal waves with other flows requires a method of uniquely identifying the internal wave component in flow fields output from numerical simulations.
-Our group has developed a novel technique for doing this called Lagrangian filtering -- which is now available as a parallelised Python package (see GitHub for the latest version and documentation).
+Our group has developed a novel technique for doing this called Lagrangian filtering -- which is available as a parallelised Python package (see GitHub for the latest version and documentation).
 I describe more about this method in a conference presentation which you can watch on YouTube.
+A methods paper is published in JAMES

 Internal wave generation in the presence of both steady and oscillatory flows